-The BKPTMs are supplied with a condensate gravity drain outlet.
-For the gravity drain, the pipe must have a downward slope for the entire distance to the outside.
-If installed above the ceiling, the pipe must be supported every 3 or 4 feet to prevent sagging.
+The BKP[TM] is supplied with a condensate gravity drain For the gravity drain, the pipe must have a downward slope for the entire distance to the outside.
+If installed above the ceiling, the unit should be installed above a secondary drain pan.
+Drain piping must be supported every 3 or 4 feet to prevent sagging.
 If the line has any level runs or dips, it will not drain properly.
-Ensure that the drain line has a trap to prevent outdoor air from being aspirated into the BKPTM and prevent draining.
+Ensure that the drain line has a trap, preferably at the low end of the drain, to prevent outdoor air from being aspirated into the BKP[TM] due to the negative pressure inside the unit.
+A proper trap is required for the condensate to drain properly.
 If the piping goes underground and back up outside, this is considered an adequate trap.
 Do not double trap.
 This may prevent the condensate from draining due to the air pocket between two traps.
 Due to the high static pressure across our dehumidifier coils, a 2 inch minimum trap is required.

-Fig 3.2 Condensate trap
+Fig 3.2 Condensate Trap

-For installation above the ceiling or above the ground floor, it is recommended that the BKPTM be installed over a separate drain pan, which is piped to a separate drain point.
+For installation above the ceiling or above the ground floor, it is recommended that the BKP[TM] be installed over a separate drain pan, which is piped to a separate drain point.